 Feature services, map services, and image services must be publicly accessible; that is, the URL to the service must be a public URL, not one only accessible behind a firewall.

-Analysis tools produce one or more outputs.
-When a tool runs successfully, the output will be added to the Layers pane.
-When the tool produces a table output, it will be added to the Tables pane.
+Analysis results produce one or more outputs.
+When a tool or function runs successfully, the output will be added to the Layers pane.
+When the analysis produces a table output, it will be added to the Tables pane.
 The results can also be accessed from the analysis history on the Results tab of the analysis details.

 |Map Viewer Classic||Map Viewer|